 - Build an emergency fund.
 Life is full of unexpected — and, often, costly — surprises.
 That’s why it’s crucial to build an emergency fund.The amount of savings you need is highly personal, but a general rule is that it’s smart to have three to nine months’ worth of living expenses tucked away.
 Of course, you may need more or less depending on your situation.
 By 30, you should be at, or well on your way to, that three- to nine-month mark.

 - Negotiate your salary.
 You can’t sit around and expect a raise or bonus to fall into your lap.
 Even if your boss notices your hard work and efficiency, he or she won’t necessarily pay you more.
 You have to ask for what you want.As personal-finance expert Farnoosh Torabi, who doubled her salary at 26, preaches, “You don’t get what you deserve.
 You get what you negotiate.”There’s a right and a wrong way to go about this delicate conversation.
-Read up on things you should never say in a salary negotiation, know what you’re worth before heading into the meeting, and consider tips from a 28-year-old woman who made a $30,000 leap.
+Read up on things you should never say in a salary negotiation, and know what you’re worth before heading into the meeting.

 - Establish savings goals and start setting aside money for big purchases.
 There are bound to be big expenses in your future — a home, car, vacation, and kids, to name a few — that require diligent saving.The best way to prepare for these expenses is to create savings goals, and then set aside money as early as possible.
 You’ll want to adjust your budget so you can contribute a specific amount of money — depending on your upcoming purchases and time horizon — into a savings account each month.
 Treat this money like a fixed cost, meaning you must set it aside like you would do for rent or utilities.Pro tip: Set up automatic transfers from your checking account to your savings accounts so you never even see this money and learn to live without it.